How do you balance return vs risk?

 - Cash is seen as relatively stable, but currently does not typically offer returns over and above inflation.

 Finding your balance

 Ultimately, it is important to work with a financial adviser who can provide individual tips and strategies that will fit your specific needs.
-However, there are some things you can do to find that balance between risk and reward.
+However, there are some things you can do to find a balance between risk and reward.
 Consider the following:

 - What are your goals?
 The bigger your goals are, the higher your returns need to be.
-For this reason, it is critical for you to consider taking on higher risk to see the returns you need.
+For this reason, it is critical for you to consider taking on a higher risk to see the returns you need.